 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Poland, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Poland, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter .
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Penalties for drug offences in Poland are severe and include mandatory prison sentences.
 See our Drugs page.

 There is virtually zero tolerance for drink driving in Poland.
 The blood alcohol level limit is 0.02.
 Offenders can be imprisoned for up to two years.
 Penalties for drivers involved in accidents while over the alcohol limit are severe and can include up to eight years imprisonment.

 Poland exercises a strict approach to drinking alcohol in public and public drunkenness.
 Offenders may be taken to a sobering-up room and made to pay for the cost of their stay.
 It is illegal to consume alcohol in public places, including parks and public picnic areas, with the exception of designated restaurant areas.

 It is illegal to photograph some buildings in Poland.
 These buildings generally display signs stating that taking photos is forbidden.
 If in doubt, check with local authorities.